 In customs warehousing the holder of the procedure is the company, which draws-up the customs declaration regarding goods to be deposited in the warehouse.
 The holder of the procedure is always responsible for the customs declaration and its data content.
 Depending on the type of warehouse, the responsibility can also include record keeping.

 All goods brought into the country must be presented to customs.
 Goods that are transported by road directly from outside the EU are presented to Customs at a customs office.
 For goods arriving by other modes of transport, the transport company submits an electronic manifest presentation to Customs.
 If the undeclared goods are subsequently unloaded into a temporary storage facility, you have 90 days, i.e. about three months, to decide what you aim to do with the goods after the date when the presentation notification was submitted.
 You can, for example, export the goods out of the EU or clear them through Customs into Finland.

 Please note that 90 days is the maximum time provided by law, and some of the temporary storage keepers apply a shorter time limit.

-Goods under the customs warehousing procedure can under certain circumstances be moved under this procedure, thus they do not have to be transited.
+Goods under the customs warehousing procedure can under certain circumstances be moved under this procedure, which means that they do not have to be transited.
 No separate authorisation is needed for moving the goods.
 However, legislation requires that the location and movements of the goods are entered into the warehouse records.

 - Moving goods between warehouses mentioned in the same authorisation means that goods can be moved between these warehouses without customs formalities.